Nielene/NieleneThomas/MYREADME1.md

 being used in MyProjects.js

 **NEED TO:**
-parse JSON file to get <p></p> tags explicitly from .json file into js presentation file - without having to use 'line1,...'
+* parse JSON file to get <p></p> tags explicitly from .json file into js presentation file - without having to use 'line1,...'
--- GOT IT MOSTLY!
+- GOT IT MOSTLY!
 Did in in MyOtherProjects.js

+**NEED TO**
+* changing font-weight and font-family throughout. something more appealing.

+* ContactMe - use email logo

+* target all href links to BLANK

+* Photo: needs to be able to scale with changing screen size

+* p all same size